-You can then reverse engineer the issue to the actual root of the problem.
+You can then reverse engineer the issue to get to the root of the problem.

 Number six, our inclination is to speak to our front of line operators and people working in the normal shift patterns.
 But something to be aware of is that there’s a lot of useful information to be found when speaking to contractors and maintenance staff.